Sinosaurus: Discovery and naming

 Over the years, paleontologists referred additional specimens to D. sinensis which are now assigned to Sinosaurus.
 Dong (2003) referred specimen LDM-LCA10 which consists of a skull and an incomplete skeleton.
 In 2012, Xing referred two individuals, ZLJ0003 which consists of a partial skull and an incomplete skeleton, and ZLJT01 which is a juvenile individual that consists of a premaxillary fragment, an incomplete maxilla, a maxillary fragment, a lacrimal, both frontals, both parietals, an incomplete braincase, an incomplete dentary, an atlantal intercentrum, two dorsal rib fragments, and a partial proximal caudal neural arch, to Sinosaurus.

 In 2012, a new specimen of Sinosaurus was described, and was found to represent a new species.

-The species Shuangbaisaurus anlongbaoensis, discovered and named in 2017, has also been considered a synonym of Sinosaurus triassicus.
+The species Shuangbaisaurus anlongbaoensis, discovered and named in 2017, has later been considered a synonym of Sinosaurus triassicus.
+A complete skull with a preserved mandible and 11 cervical vertebrae was described for Sinosaurus in 2023, after it was discovered near the locality where the holotype was found.
+The specimen also suggests three autapomorphies are unique to this theropod, all regarding crest development and the various fenestrae of the skull.